awslabs/windows-web-app-migration-assistant/README.md

-## Windows Web App Migration Assistant for AWS Elastic Beanstalk
+## Windows Web Appication Migration Assistant for AWS Elastic Beanstalk

 ### Overview
-The Windows Web App Migration Assistant for AWS Elastic Beanstalk is an interactive PowerShell utility that migrates [ASP.NET](https://dotnet.microsoft.com/apps/aspnet) and [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-3.1) applications from on-premises IIS Windows servers to AWS Elastic Beanstalk.
+The Windows Web Application Migration Assistant for AWS Elastic Beanstalk is an interactive PowerShell utility that migrates [ASP.NET](https://dotnet.microsoft.com/apps/aspnet) and [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-3.1) applications from on-premises IIS Windows servers to Elastic Beanstalk.
 The migration assistant is able to migrate an entire website and its configuration to Elastic Beanstalk with minimal or no changes to the application.
 After the assistant migrates the application, Elastic Beanstalk automatically handles the ongoing details of capacity provisioning, load balancing, auto-scaling, application health monitoring, and applying patches and updates to the underlying platform.
 If you need to also migrate a database associated with your web application, you can separately use [AWS Database Migration Service](https://aws.amazon.com/dms/), [CloudEndure Migration](https://aws.amazon.com/cloudendure-migration/), or the [Windows to Linux Replatforming Assistant for Microsoft SQL Server Databases](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/replatform-sql-server.html).

 ### Migration Assistant Prerequisites
 The migration assistant runs under the Administrator role on the on-premises IIS Windows server.
 Below is a list of software dependencies for the assistant: